cmurrayis/kick_streamer_monitor/README.md

    # Edit .env with your Kick.com API credentials and database settings
    ```

+   **Important**: Always use `--config .env` flag when running CLI commands to ensure environment variables are loaded correctly.

 5. **Setup database**
    ```bash
    # Create PostgreSQL database and user